 Source: Field Work (2024)

 The findings of the regression analysis that was carried out with the intentions of offering convincing evidence of positive correlation between work flexibility options and employee commitment are presented in the table above.
 Remote work, options and flexible working schedules were used in the model and the level of prediction that this model achieves is exceptionally high.
 In terms of R-value the model obtained was 0.999 showing a high level of association between the predictors and consequently the level of commitment among the employees.
 The results indicate that the R Square value is 0.999 for the flexibility measures which mean that 99.9% of the variability of the employee commitment can be accounted for by these measures, which is a very high percentage indeed.
-The Adjusted R Square, being 0.999, is again evidence of the models high capacity to predict even with consideration of the number of predictor variables.
+The Adjusted R Square, being 0.999, is again evidence of the model’s high capacity to predict even with consideration of the number of predictor variables.
 A low standard error of estimate (0.04433) shows high accuracy of the developed models.
 Since F Change statistic of (60038.864) at the significance level of 0.000, if df1 = 2 & df2 = 147, it demonstrates that overall the model has statistical significance, therefore indicating that aggregated both remote work options and flexible work schedule together has a significant impact on the employee commitment.
 An important assumption of regression analysis has been pass tested by the Durbin Watson statistic of 1.579 which is close 2, indicating no auto correlation in the residuals.
 Even though these findings point quite clearly to the fact that flexible work arrangements are highly heralded and that predictivet power is high in both the steps, the R Square value is disproportionately high.
 This evidently shows a very strong correlation of the two which might require that further study be done to establish whether multicolli- nearity or some other factors may be having an effect on this very strong correlation.
 However, these results offer significant statistical evidence for the relation between work flexibility options and employee commitment to the organizations under analysis.

 4.11 Analysis of Variance